tangentlabs/tangent-django-boilerplate/README.rst

 .. _`tangent-kickstart`: https://github.com/tangentlabs/tangent-kickstart

-The below copy will contains template variables - it gets merged with a context when a new boilerplate project is created.
+The below copy contains template variables - it gets merged with a context when a new boilerplate project is created.

 =======================================